B. Scott: Television

-2013 BET Awards: 106 & Park Pre-Show controversy
+2013 BET Awards: 106 & Park Pre-Show Controversy

-In 2013 Scott served as a red carpet correspondent for Style Stage at the 2013 BET Awards: 106 & Park Pre-Show.
+In 2013, Scott served as a red carpet correspondent for *Style Stage* at the *2013 BET Awards: 106 & Park Pre-Show*.
 They were aired live at the Nokia Theatre in Los Angeles on June 30.
-Prior to the awards show itself Black Entertainment Television (BET) aired a pre-show with Scott as the sole style correspondent.
-They were to have at least 12 one-on-one interview segments scheduled but only completed the first one, and were pulled from the stage in the middle of the second.
-Scott, who regularly shares personal and public experiences with their fans, went public with allegations that after the first segment of the show they were pulled backstage and forced "to pull my hair back, asked me to take off my makeup, made me change my clothes and prevented me from wearing a heel."
+Prior to the awards show, Black Entertainment Television (BET) aired a pre-show with Scott as the sole style correspondent.
+They were scheduled to conduct at least 12 one-on-one interviews but only completed the first one, before being pulled from the stage during the second.

+Scott, known for openly sharing personal experiences, alleged that after the first segment, they were pulled backstage and forced "to pull my hair back, asked me to take off my makeup, made me change my clothes and prevented me from wearing a heel."
 The outfit had been pre-approved, but they were told it was unacceptable.
-Scott acquiesced changing into men's clothes but was never put back on air, instead being replaced by singer Adrienne Bailon.
-BET issued a statement that it was a matter of miscommunication and they regret any offense.
-Scott dubbed the BET statement as a non-apology.
+Scott agreed to change into men's clothes but was never put back on air, instead being replaced by singer Adrienne Bailon.
+BET issued a statement calling it a matter of miscommunication and expressing regret for any offense caused.
+Scott dismissed the BET statement as a non-apology.

-In August 2013 Scott sued BET and parent company Viacom for discrimination on the basis of gender identity, gender expression, and sexual orientation.
+In August 2013, Scott filed a lawsuit against BET and its parent company Viacom for discrimination based on gender identity, gender expression, and sexual orientation.
 They sought $2.5 million in damages.
-In January 2014 TMZ acquired and released internal emails showing BET executives had corresponded with each other before the show that they did not want Scott looking like a woman.
-Network Vice President Rhonda Cowen wrote back that she would "speak to [them] about being less 'womanly.'"
-After the show another BET executive, Monica Ware, wrote, "Unless we can make public the reason we didn't want [them] dressed the way [they] normally [do], I would stay away from suits, suit selections, etc." Huffington Post also received copies of the emails and confirmed TMZs reporting.
+In January 2014, *TMZ* obtained and released internal emails indicating that BET executives had discussed their desire to prevent Scott from appearing "too feminine" on air.
+Network Vice President Rhonda Cowen responded, suggesting Scott be "less 'womanly.'"
+Another BET executive, Monica Ware, advised avoiding public disclosure of the reasons for the dress code change. *Huffington Post* also confirmed *TMZ*'s reporting on the internal emails.

-In April 2014 BET won the lawsuit when Los Angeles Superior Court judge Yvette Palazuelos determined that BET's rights to control its creative expression through managing the attire of on-screen talent was protected by the First Amendment, and ultimately trumped the discomfort and discrimination Scott alleged suffering as a result of being forced to change into more traditionally masculine attire.
+In April 2014, BET won the lawsuit when Los Angeles Superior Court Judge Yvette Palazuelos ruled that BET’s right to control its creative expression, including managing on-screen talent attire, was protected by the First Amendment, ultimately overruling Scott's claims of discrimination.

-Scott appealed and reached a settlement of an undisclosed amount with BET in February, 2015.
+Scott appealed and settled the lawsuit for an undisclosed amount with BET in February 2015.

-In March 2021, BET announced that Scott will produce and host a new show on their network, Twenties The After Show.
-Scott stated "I am proud to make history as the first trans non-binary person to host and executive produce a show at BET," and "I am in a place of forgiveness and I am honored to help turn the page on the past and be a part of the network's move toward a more inclusive future for everyone."
+In March 2021, BET announced that Scott would produce and host a new show on their network, *Twenties: The After Show*.
+Scott expressed pride in making history as the first trans non-binary person to host and executive produce a show at BET, stating, "I am in a place of forgiveness and I am honored to help turn the page on the past and be a part of the network's move toward a more inclusive future for everyone."